BIOLOGICAL FILTERS FOR AQUACULTURE

 to be regulated.

-Another potential problem is the uniformity of
+Another potential problem is the

-the water flow.
-In order to completely
+uniformity of the water flow.
+In order

-is not uniform.
-One possibility is that
+the flow is not uniform.
+One possibility

-treatment capacity will plummet.
-Another
+that the treatment capacity will plummet.

-Fluidized bed sand filters are limited to the
+Fluidized bed sand filters are limited to

-oxygen carried in with the water.
-This
+the oxygen carried in with the water.

-order to insure a good level of treatment.
+of oxygen in order to insure a good level of treatment.

 Bead filters